aidamouref/Project-Broadway/README.md

 ```

-The R2 in both standarised and scaled models is too good! are overfitting the model? why the normalised is better and the other 2 exactly match in such a high number?
+The R2 in both standarised and scaled models is too good! are overfitting the model? why the normalised is better and the other two exactly match in such a high number?

 When revising again the distributions of the normalised, standard and scaled variables: